 Getting Into Tech - Questions and Answers

 Since first learning how to code in 2002, holding various part- and full-time paid positions since 2008, a follower of #BlackTechTwitter on Twitter, and participating in a number of tech related groups on Facebook, sometimes I see or get asked questions about how to get into tech.
 I decided to compile the questions that I get asked about getting into tech as a first career or changing from non-tech career to a tech career into the resource that you see here.
 As I get asked more questions, I will update this page with my answers to those questions.
-If you have a question that is not answered here, you can reach out to me on Twitter or Instagram or by submitting an issue on the website repo.
+If you have a question that is not answered here, you can reach out to me on Twitter or Instagram.

 Information provided here is grouped into categories.
 Click the category below to jump to the question that is most relevant to the information you would like to know.